lzap/dancepill/README.md

 Dancepill
 =========

-Quick extract script for Bash.
+Quick extract script for shell (currently only tested with Bash).

 The problem
 -----------

-You want to extract directory fast.
-Using midnight commander or other extraction tools is very slow.
-Use dancepill:
+You want to extract a tarball or ZIP and you don't care what format it is to pick up the right tool.
+The file does not need to have the correct extension.
+And you want this fast, fallback method with Midnight Commander might be slow due to zillion of IO terminal operations...

+The Dancepill to the rescue!

     cd ~/bin
     git clone https://github.com/lzap/dancepill.git